adamstallard/grunt-fail/README.md

     task('test', ['vows', 'fail:99']);

-###Allowed return codes
+###Allowed exit codes

-Grunt seems to do best across platforms with error codes between 1 and 255 inclusive.
+Grunt seems to do best across platforms with exit codes between 1 and 255 inclusive.
 Negative numbers might work, but it adds them to 256 to make them positive on some platforms.

 Grunt doesn't consider a return code of zero an error, so it won't fail.
 Don't use it!